-Such requests are also subject to cost share requirements specified in 7 CFR 3570.63(b).
+Such requests are also subject to non-federal cost share requirements specified in 7 CFR 3570.63(b).
 Please review program regulations carefully.
+In-kind contributions and other federal formula or grant 5 resources cannot be counted towards match requirements.